oyvindstegard/ds/README.md

 Changelog
 ---------

+### Version 1.3.0, 2015-07-04 ###

+- Allow options to occur anywhere on command line.
+This relaxes command line syntax and allows to conveniently append options at the end.

+- Massive simplification of generated Bash autocompletion code.
+Easier to read and extend.
+A lot of unnecessary validation was removed.

 ### Version 1.2.0, 2015-07-02 ###

 - Added support for ssh master connection sharing.
 This will reduce latency for